 Summertime can be a fun and wonderful season to enjoy the outdoors – but it can also present dangers in the form of heat injuries such as heat stroke.

-Heat stroke is a condition caused by your body overheating, usually as a result of prolonged exposure to the sun or physical exertion in high temperatures.
+Heat stroke is a condition caused by your body overheating, usually due to prolonged exposure to the sun or physical exertion in high temperatures.
 Because untreated heat stroke can quickly damage your brain, heart, kidneys, and muscles, it requires emergency treatment.
 The damage worsens the longer treatment is delayed, increasing a person’s risk of serious complications such as permanent vital organ damage due to swelling – or even death.

 Follow these six tips to prevent seniors from overheating this summer:

 1. Understand their health conditions.
-Be sure you know if they are on any medications (especially vasoconstrictors, beta blockers, diuretics, antidepressants, antipsychotics), since these can affect their body’s ability to stay hydrated and respond to heat.
-If they suffer from certain chronic illnesses, such as heart or lung disease, or are obese, sedentary, or have a history of previous heat stroke, they will have an increased risk of heat stroke.
+Be sure you know if they are on any medications (especially vasoconstrictors, beta-blockers, diuretics, antidepressants, antipsychotics), since these can affect their body’s ability to stay hydrated and respond to heat.
+If they suffer from certain chronic illnesses, such as heart or lung disease, are obese, sedentary, or have a history of previous heat stroke, they will have an increased risk of heat stroke.
 If they are on a special diet, such as a low-salt one, that could also affect how their bodies regulate temperature.
-Find out if there are special things you need to keep in mind if you have to treat them for heat stroke.
-For example, would common remedies like sports drinks or lots of water actually be harmful for them?
+Find out if there are special things you must remember if you have to treat them for heat stroke.
+For example, would common remedies like sports drinks or lots of water harm them?

 2. Identify heat stroke symptoms for speedy treatment.
 Know the signs of someone suffering from overheating, and call 911 or their doctor to get professional medical attention as soon as possible.
-In the meantime, try to cool them down by getting them into shade or indoors, and removing excess clothing.
-You could also put them in a cool tub of water or a cool shower, spray them with a garden hose, or sponge or mist them with cool water.
+In the meantime, try to cool them down by getting them into the shade or indoors and removing excess clothing.
+You could also put them in a cool tub or shower, spray them with a garden hose or sponge, or mist them with cool water.
 Another good idea is to place ice packs or cold, wet towels on their head, neck, armpits, and groin.

 3. Encourage water intake and remind them to dress for the weather.
-A body that is hydrated feels cooler and regulates temperature better, so have them drink regularly.
-Avoid freezing cold water, however, as it could cause cramps.
-Convince them to wear as little clothing as possible, and make sure their clothes are light, loose, and breathable.
+A hydrated body feels cooler and regulates temperature better, so have them drink regularly.
+Avoid cold water, however, as it could cause cramps.
+Convince them to wear as little clothing as possible and ensure they are light, loose, and breathable.
 Give them a bath towel to use as a light lap blanket if they feel chilly.

 6. Use caution with electric fans.
-Because electric fans can trick the body into thinking it’s cooler than it actually is, they can actually do more harm than good, especially for older adults.
-Electric fans can be used if the temperature is below the 90s, but once it rises above that, it’s better to use an air conditioner or take a cool shower or bath.
+Because electric fans can trick the body into thinking it’s cooler than it is, they can do more harm than good, especially for older adults.
+Electric fans can be used if the temperature is below the 90s; once it rises above that, it’s better to use an air conditioner or take a cool shower or bath.